 As your child enters double digits, they are probably getting to the stage that they should have some decent hand luggage and not just a little kids backpack.

 Backpacks are still good if they will be doing a lot of overnight stays.
 A pull along trolley might be better if you anticipate doing some long weekend city trips in the near future (or if they just have more stuff).

 Toiletry sets make great stocking stuffers and small gifts for travellers and there is a large variety available.
 Make sure the bottles/containers comply with TSA or other security rules.
+You can a filled toiletry set or get a set of empty bottles for your gift recipient to fill with their favourite products.
 If you can, get a set which includes a clear plastic toiletries bag that complies with the size rules.

 7. Watch or Jewellery